Hillingdon HMO Licensing

 What is the Article 4 Direction in Hillingdon?

-Since December 2025, Hillingdon has had an Article 4 Direction in place.
-This means you need planning permission to convert a family home (C3 use) into an HMO (C4 use).
+Since 11 December 2025, Hillingdon has had a borough-wide Article 4 Direction covering all 21 wards.
+This means you need planning permission to convert a family home (Use Class C3) into a small HMO of 3–6 unrelated occupants (Use Class C4).
 Combined with the new additional licensing scheme, Hillingdon landlords face a double regulatory burden — both planning permission and an HMO licence are required.

 How do I apply for a Hillingdon HMO licence?

-Applications must be made online through Hillingdon Council's licensing portal when it opens on 20 May 2026.
+Applications are made online through Hillingdon Council's licensing portal, which is open from 20 May 2026.
 Contact the HMO licensing team at hmolicensing@hillingdon.gov.uk or call 01895 556 666 for updates.
-Prepare your compliance documents in advance so you can submit promptly.
+Prepare your compliance documents in advance so you can submit before the 23 August 2026 deadline.

 What documents do I need for a Hillingdon HMO licence application?